cartmander/raft-world-dev/README.md

 ## Repository Structure
 - Each folder in the root directory of this repository is a World in Raft.

-## Pulling the latest changes from this repository to your Raft World
+## Pulling the latest changes of a World from this repository to your Raft World
+**If you already have the World in your local**
 - To know your local World directory, launch the game and then click **Load World**.
-Finally, click **Open World Folder Path**.
+- Click **Open World Folder Path**.
 - Go back to the repository, then find the folder name of the world you want to pull from.
 - Copy and paste the World folder directory from this repository and replace what's in your local World directory.
 - Launch the game and you should be able to see the latest version of the World.

+**If you don't have the World in your local yet**
+- Copy and paste the World folder directory from this repository to your local World directory.
+- Launch the game and you should be able to import the World.

 ## Pushing the latest changes from this repository to your Raft World
 - After making progress to your World, make sure to push your changes to this repository.